There is no reward without risk.

-The catch-phrase "there is no reward without risk” is so deeply understood in San Francisco, it’s needless to mention it.
-But when Christophe Schuhmann started cutting his ties in half and wearing them under his shirt, he had no idea how people would react.
-As he had hoped, the response was overwhelmingly positive and usually attached to the refrain “you just might have something there.”
+This catch-phrase is so deeply understood in San Francisco, it’s needless to mention it.
+When Christophe Schuhmann started cutting his ties in half and wearing them under his shirt, he had no idea how people would react.
+The response he received was overwhelmingly positive and usually attached to the refrain “you just might have something there.”

-SkinTie's business model builds on its successful fundraising, fashion event sponsorship and membership options, SkinTie cultivates lifelong relationships.
+SkinTie's business model builds on its successful fundraising, fashion event sponsorship and membership options.
+We aspire to cultivate lifelong relationships.
 Scope for personalization is built in to the long term plan.

-Ironically, Schuhmann’s motto “Untie your life” is paradoxical.
+Ironically, Christophe’s motto “Untie your life” is paradoxical.
 The very creation and meaning of this accessory ties the various threads of his life story together.
 As the venture capitalists of Silicon Valley will attest, for a start up to be successful, it must be necessary to his creator.
-This product is the product of Schuhmann’s love of fashion, art, business and philanthropy.
+SkinTie is the product of Christophe’s love of fashion, art, business and philanthropy.
 It is most definitely the product of the union of San Francisco and France.